 District Reported Results

-- 88% of parents who completed the survey recommend their child’s school to others.
+- 85% of elementary parents who completed the survey recommend their child’s school to others.

-- 73% of students in grades 5-12 who completed the survey recommend their school to other students.
+- 82% of middle school parents who completed the survey recommend their child’s school to others.

-- About 80% of staff who were surveyed agreed or strongly agreed that their school had developed a “long-term plan to promote social and emotional learning”—up from 60% in 2014.
+- 85% of staff who were surveyed agreed or strongly agreed that staff at their site have a positive attitude.

 In the News